akhidrb/quran-companion/README.md

 # Quran Companion

-An AI-powered Quran assistant that answers questions grounded in Quranic verses, classical Tafsir, and scholarly reflections.
-Built on a hybrid RAG architecture — retrieval provides grounding and citations, Claude provides synthesis, scholarly voice, and depth.
+A personal Islamic study companion with two modes: ask any question and get a grounded AI answer, or read through the full Quran and reflect on any verse.
+Built on a hybrid RAG architecture — retrieval provides grounding and citations from classical sources, Claude provides synthesis, scholarly voice, and depth.

 ---

 ## What it does

-Users can ask questions in natural language or by verse reference:
+### Ask tab — Islamic Q&A

+Ask anything in natural language, from direct verse lookups to personal questions:

 - _"What does Ayat Al-Kursi mean?"_
 - _"Show verses about patience (sabr)"_
 - _"What is the tafsir of 2:286?"_
-- _"Summarize Surah Al-Fatiha"_
+- _"I feel drained and have no energy"_
+- _"How do I deal with anxiety?"_
 - _"2:255"_ — direct verse lookup

 Every answer includes:
-- **Synthesized answer** — Claude draws connections across sources, adapts tone to the question
+- **Synthesized answer** — Claude adapts tone to the question: scholarly depth for Quranic questions, compassionate guidance for personal ones
 - **Arabic text** of the retrieved verse(s)
 - **Three English translations** — Saheeh International, Yusuf Ali, Muhammad Asad (fetched live from alquran.cloud)
 - **Tafsir excerpt** from Ibn Kathir (expandable)